 - hotels /motels,

 - manufacturing plants.

 Commercial property taxes in Allegheny County impact both the commercial property owners and their occupying tenants.
 High commercial property taxes mean less return on investment and higher rental leases to businesses.

 Commercial property owners pay a substantial portion of the total property taxes paid in Allegheny County.
 Higher property taxes means higher rents charged to tenants.
 Higher rents equal greater charges to everyone.

-We have had helped numerous commercial clients throughout Allegheny County including those in Pine, Hampton, Monroeville, Robinson, Greentree, Edgewood.
-Pleasant hills, Sharpsburg, Northside, and Downtown Pittsburgh.
+We have had helped numerous commercial clients throughout Allegheny County including those in Fox Chapel, Upper St. Clair, Pine, Hampton, Monroeville, Robinson, Greentree, Edgewood, Pleasant Hills, Sharpsburg, Northside, and Downtown Pittsburgh.

 Be Prepared For Trial

 The best way to win commercial property tax appeals in Allegheny County is to out-research the taxing entities.
 We have been successful in reducing commercial property taxes because we prepare every single property assessment case for trial.
 The best settlements are only obtained when the taxing entities know that we are prepared for trial.